 I’m a big believer that high quality tools more than pay for themselves in higher productivity.
 There are limits to that logic, of course, but if you can make your own tool decisions, ask yourself if having a good setup can increase your productivity by 1, 2, 3%.
 You can do the math on that.

 - Use an email service with great search.
 You need to be able to find archived messages with ease.
 Nobody beats Google on this front.
-Both my company and personal addresses are on Gmail.
-I have both accounts set up in Apple Mail on my Mac, iPhone and iPad because those apps work really well when offline.
-But if a quick search isn’t turning up the message I need, I hop into Gmail and there it is.
+Both my company and personal addresses are on Gmail, and I think it’s really hard to beat.

 - Kill all those folders.
 I know people who make long lists of folders for every project or topic.
 Guess what?
 It takes a lot of time to archive emails that way.
 I have two folders (more detail below) and I still misfile things by accident once in a while.
 If you use an email service with great search, you do not need 85 folders in your mailbox.
 Put everything in one big archive, and use search to find it when you need it.

 If you’re in a big organization stuck on an archaic version of Exchange server, or they won’t let you use a tool like Asana, a few of these tips may be a challenge for you.
-You should come join Riskalyze and help us empower the world to invest fearlessly instead. 😉
+You should join the company I co-founded, Nitrogen, and help us empower the world to invest fearlessly instead. 😉

 Set up Text Macros